antfromano/milestone-project-1-full-stack-software-developer/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer and Microsoft Edge.
+-   Tested on Google Chrome, Internet Explorer and Microsoft Edge.
--   The website was viewed on a variety of devices such as Desktop, Chromebook and Pixel XL.
+-   Viewed on variety of devices such as Desktop, Chromebook and Pixel XL.
--   A large amount of testing was done to ensure that all pages were linking correctly.
+-   Testing was done to ensure that all pages linked correctly.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   Friends and family were asked to review site and documentation for any bugs and/or user issues.
 -   Attempted to send a message with empty form and empty input fields and verified error message.
 -   Attempted to submit form with an invalid email address and verified error message.
 -   Submitted the form with all inputs valid and verify that a success message appears.